What should I know when renting an RV? >>

 There are two separate recreational licenses required for tidal (saltwater/shellfish) and non-tidal (freshwater) fishing.

-- To get your recreational tidal license online, you can go to the Fisheries and Oceans website:
+- To get your recreational tidal license online, please visit the Fisheries and Oceans website at

-- To get your recreational non-tidal license online, you can go to http://www.fishing.gov.bc.ca/
+- To get your recreational non-tidal license online, please visit http://www.fishing.gov.bc.ca/.

-Both types of licenses can be purchased at sporting goods stores, other fishing retailers as well as most Government Agents’ offices throughout British Columbia.
+Both types of licenses can be purchased at sporting goods stores and other fishing retailers, as well as most Government Agents’ offices throughout British Columbia.

-A specific license is required for National Parks and can be purchased at the Park Headquarters at each Park site.
+A specific license is required for fishing at National Parks, and can be purchased at the Park Headquarters at each Park site.